OpenHV/HardVacuumRobot/README.md

-This bot is based on [DSharpPlus](https://dsharpplus.github.io/).
+This bot is based on [Discord.Net](https://github.com/discord-net/Discord.Net).
 It's aim is to give a global multiplayer lobby experience.
+It makes use of the [Master Server](https://github.com/OpenRA/OpenRAMasterServer) and [Resource Center](https://github.com/OpenRA/OpenRA-Resources) APIs.
+This is inspired by the much more sophisticated [OraBot](https://github.com/OpenRA/Orabot/) project.

 ## Requirements
 The project was made using Visual Studio 2017, and targets .NET Core 3.1.
 You will need one of the following to open and build the projects: